Danny467/https-github.com-javiersantos-AppUpdater.wiki./UpdateFrom.GOOGLE_PLAY.md

 ```

 ## Notes
-* Your app MUST BE published on Google Play with one production release at least.
+* Your app must be published on Google Play with one production release at least.
 * Apps with updates that varies by devices are not supported.
 * The update retrieved by the library will be the latest production one.